ProjetsPL/treehouse-theme/_posts/us/2020-08-14-christmas-ornaments-10-christmas-decorating-ideas.md

 {% endfaqQuestion %}

 {% faqAnswer %}
 It all depends on what kind of a Christmas ornament you want to make.
-Usually you only need several elements and glue - to bind them together.
-Each Christmas decoration requires individual anallysis and preparing necessary materials.
+Usually, you only need several elements and glue - to bind them together.
+Each Christmas decoration requires individual analysis and preparing necessary materials.
 {% endfaqAnswer %}
 {% endfaqItem %}